|

 The right of freedom from question, nagging, shaving,

-taxes, politics, war, monologues, care and
+interruption, women, taxes, politics, war, monologues,

-inhibitions.
-The right to applause,
+care and inhibitions.
+The right to applause, vanity,

-vanity, flattery, praise and self-inflation.
-The right
+flattery, praise and self-inflation.
+The right to swear,

-quiet, pensive, expensive
+boisterous, quiet, pensive, expensive and hilarious.
+The

-right to be alone.
+right to choose company and the right to be alone.
 The

 right to sleep all day and stay up all night."

-After the Soviet Literaturnaya
+After the Soviet Literaturnaya Gazeta

-Gazeta attacked Outer Baldonia as an
+attacked Outer Baldonia as an imperialistic stronghold

-the U.S.S.R.
-Baldonia
+war with the U.S.S.R.
+Baldonia never received a formal

-government, however it did
+reply from the Soviet government, however it did not

-hut and a few precious notes and articles kept in the
+precious notes and articles kept in the back closet of

-Yarmouth County Museum.
+the Yarmouth County Museum.

 Saugeais